Academ-AI: documenting the undisclosed use of generative artificial intelligence in academic publishing: Methods

 \subsection{Data extraction}

 For each article or paper included, sections of the text containing suspect phrasing were extracted and stored in Markdown files.
-Citations were collected using Zotero version 6.0.37 \autocite{takats2024}.
+Citations were collected using Zotero (Corporation for Digital Scholarship, Vienna (VA), USA).
 Metadata not captured automatically by Zotero were entered manually.
-The ISSN Portal and the websites of individual publications were used to supplement metadata collection \autocite{issn2024}.
-International Standard Serial Numbers (ISSNs) of journals were validated using the ISSN Portal.
-Those that yielded no results were tested using the ISSN checksum \autocite{abdalla2015}.
-Bibliographic data were exported to YAML for analysis using Better BibTeX~version 6.7.210 \autocite{heyns2024}.
+The International Standard Serial Number (ISSN) Portal and the websites of individual publications were used to supplement metadata collection.\cite{issn2024} ISSNs of journals were validated using the ISSN Portal.
+Bibliographic data were exported to JSON for analysis using Better BibTeX (Retorquere, Netherlands).